 You know that a Thai Pineapple Chicken Curry recipe would be delicious as would a Thai Mango Chicken Curry recipe.
 Well, you don’t have to settle for half a much goodness as this recipe you could call a Thai Pineapple Mango Chicken Curry recipe!

 Ready to send your taste buds on an epic journey?
 Okay, let’s begin.

 Before anything else, get your rice going.

-Core a mango with your handy-dandy mango corer and dice the mango into bite-sized pieces.
+Core a mango with your handy-dandy Mango Slicer, Splitter, and Corer and dice the mango into bite-sized pieces.
 Or, do it the old fashioned way by holding the mango upright so it is balancing on the end opposite the stem, then use a sharp knife to slice from top to bottom along one of the flat sides of the mango, pressing inward toward the pit to save as much flesh as possible.
 Repeat on the opposite side, then turn the mango and remove the flesh from the remaining two ends.
 Pick up one of the two larger pieces you cut and score it using your knife in a grid pattern, being careful not to cut through the skin.
 Use both hands to turn the piece of mango inside out to push all of the scored pieces up away from the skin.
 Use your knife to simply slice them off the skin.
 Repeat with remaining pieces.

 Slice your chicken against the grain into the thinnest pieces you can manage.